-Ethical Elephant Sanctuary Phuket: No Riding, No Bathing, No Tourist Circus
+Ethical Elephant Sanctuary Phuket: No Riding, No Bathing, No Feeding

 I wanted to visit an elephant sanctuary in Phuket, but I had one rule: I didn’t want to ride, bathe, hug, kiss, feed, or force an elephant into becoming part of my travel memory.